Sustainability Actions of Eric Moore Partnership Medical Practice

 Some patients need to continue using Metered Dose Inhalers.
 Where this is the case we are encouraging patients to ensure they’ve used every dose from that inhaler before returning it to the pharmacy for recycling.

-As a Practice we are looking at how we can reduce prescribing in order to reduce our carbon footprint and reduce waste.
-Please talk to your health care professional if you have concerns about this.
+– As a practice we are looking at how we can reduce prescribing in order to reduce our carbon footprint and reduce waste.
+Please talk to your healthcare professional if you have concerns about this.

-Rather then gifting friends and families with items they might not really want, patients might be interested in giving a gift with a sustainable difference
+– Rather then gifting friends and families with items they might not really want, patients might be interested in giving a gift with a sustainable difference

 Using sustainable transport